 Originally posted by wise_woman:

-I was wondering, how would a foreigner woman know if her Egyptian boyfriend was indeed divorced?would it be simply asking him and the people he has introduced to her as his family and them agreeing with him?
+I was wondering, how would a foreigner woman know if her Egyptian boyfriend was indeed divorced?

 or would they say anything to show him in a good light as their prospective marriage would be a good financial investment for the whole family?